juanfont/headscale/docs/about/faq.md

 we don't officially support deploying headscale using Docker**.
 On our [Discord server](https://discord.gg/c84AZQhmpx) we have a "docker-issues" channel where you can ask for Docker-specific help to the community.

+## Which database should I use?

+We recommend the use of SQLite as database for headscale:

+- SQLite is simple to setup and easy to use
+- It scales well for all of headscale's usecases
+- Development and testing happens primarily on SQLite
+- PostgreSQL is still supported, but is considered to be in "maintenance mode"

+The headscale project itself does not provide a tool to migrate from PostgreSQL to SQLite.
+Please have a look at [the related tools documentation](../ref/integration/tools.md) for migration tooling provided by the community.

 ## Why is my reverse proxy not working with headscale?

 We don't know.
 We don't use reverse proxies with headscale ourselves, so we don't have any experience with them.
 We have